kexiZeroing/FE-Learning-notes/doc/start-computer.md

     A curated list of shell commands specific to macOS: https://github.com/herrbischoff/awesome-macos-command-line

 7. Install Chrome extension [DevTools Theme: New Moon](https://github.com/taniarascia/new-moon-chrome-devtools), then set devtool's theme to "Dark" and go to Experiments and select "Allow custom UI themes".
-8. Install `Prettier`, `GitLens`, `New Moon Theme` for VS Code.
+8. Add VS code extentions.
+Install `Prettier`, `GitLens`, `New Moon Theme`.
+Add `Emoji Snippets`, `Markdown Emoji` for emoji support :tada: and check https://github.com/ikatyang/emoji-cheat-sheet for emoji shortcode to use.
+   - `Emoji Snippets` (typing `:smile`) helps to insert emoji in HTML, JS, CSS, React and more.
+You can also add `"editor.quickSuggestions": true` in user settings.
+   - `Markdown Emoji` (typing `:smile:`) supports to built-in Markdown preview.
 9. May use other's dotfiles https://github.com/mathiasbynens/dotfiles, https://github.com/kentcdodds/dotfiles
-10. Try this tool to correct errors in previous console command: https://github.com/nvbn/thefuck

 ### Moving to zsh
 > From macOS 10.15 Catalina the default shell is `zsh`.